wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

   [Prerequisites]: #pre
   [Create an ASP.NET MVC Application]: #create-web-app
   [Create an Access Control Namespace]: #create-namespace
-  [Integrate your Web Application with ACS]: #Identity-Access
+  [Integrate your web site with ACS]: #Identity-Access
   [Test the Integration with ACS]: #Test-ACS
-  [View the Application in the ACS Management Portal]: /documentation/articles/acs-portal
+  [View the Application in the ACS Management Portal]: acs-portal
   [Add an Identity Provider]: #add-IP
   [What's Next]: #whats-next
   [vcsb]: #bkmk_viewClaims